stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 **Registered Prospect** means a potential Client that has been registered with us by a Referrer, in accordance with our Registration Process.

-**#stratapp** means either the Company or the SaaS application offered by the Company.
+**#stratapp** means, depending on the context, either the Company or the SaaS application offered by the Company.

 **Threshold** is defined in this Agreement.